 We’ve got a guest blogger Kristen Holzapfel formerly from Canberra’s Friendly Petsitter today.
 With her job, she finds herself living out of a suitcase so she’s written a blog post to share the way she organises her bags.
-Her blog will not only give you an insight into her life, but will also give you some tips on how to travel light and stay organised when travelling.
-Here’s what she has to say.
+Her blog will not only give you an insight into her life but will also give you some tips on how to travel light with great tips for travel packing.
+See also Bobby Graham’s travel packing tips here.
+Here’s what she has to say…

-It’s taken me years to figure out the perfect solution and,n pursuit of this perfection, I’ve bought and discarded so many bags, I should have bought shares in Bags To Go.
+It’s taken me years to figure out the perfect solution for staying organised on the road and, in pursuit of this perfection, I’ve bought and discarded so many bags.
+I should have bought shares in Bags To Go!

 There are, of course, some items that are used every day and must be easily accessible.
 These include: